 For as small as it is, Salento has some excellent accommodation option suitable for all tastes and budgets.
-These are the best places to stay in town:
+I have selected the best:

-- Coffee Tree Boutique Hostel has nice private rooms with beautiful mountain views, and some very good dorms.
+- COFFEE TREE BOUTIQUE HOSTEL – A good hostel with nice private rooms with beautiful mountain views, and some very good dorms.
 Click here for the latest rates and here for reviews.